ronin-rb/ronin-db/man/ronin-db-add.1.md

 ## DESCRIPTION

-Lists entries in the `~/.config/ronin-db/database.yml` configuration file.
+Adds a pre-existing database to the `~/.config/ronin-db/database.yml` configuration file.

 ## ARGUMENTS